Publishing a simple web portfolio on Netlify

 localhost:5000

-, but if that's not available, it'll be different.
+, but it'll be different if something else is using the default port.
 You can find your port in VS Code's lower-right status bar.

 Making the magic